scds/text-analysis-3/tmpython.md

 <hr />

 ## **1.** Install the required packages
-Our Python script is dependent on a few external packages that are not by default installed on .
+Our Python script is dependent on a few external packages that are not by default installed on Anaconda.
 We must install them before we can start writing our script, as our next step is to import them!

 Type (or copy-paste) each of the commands below in the iPython console, which - in the default view of the Spyder IDE - is in the bottom right corner.
 After each command, hit enter to run.
 You should see a message that tells you the status of the installation, and you may be instructed to restart the kernel.
 You can restart the kernel using the shortcut key `Ctrl` + `.` on Windows, `Cmd` + `.` on a Mac, or by selecting it from the hamburger menu at the top right of the iPython console window.